Cardboard Recycling: Baler Rental and Regular Collections

 So the shop is producing on average 5 tons of cardboard bales each week.

-Divided monthly this means the centre will be making £450 profit per month on selling the cardboard net of the equipment costs.
+This means the centre will be making around £317 profit per week on selling the cardboard net of the equipment costs.
 This revenue stream is realized immediately because the cardboard waste is already being generated every day and can be turned into recyclable bales as soon as the equipment is in place.
-As the equipment is rented there is no delay until seeing ROI.

 The financial incentive is not just the selling of the cardboard: it’s the saving on your waste collection bills.